koliseoapi/help/content/tickets/questions.md

 ---
 title: "Questions & Answers"
 date: 2018-01-15T10:07:48+01:00
-summary: "You can collect information from attendees like T-shirt size or role in their company."
+summary: "Collect information from attendees, like T-shirt size, food allergies, or role in their company."
 weight: 60
 aliases:
   - /events/forms